erickcastrillo/Diquis/docs/rails/INFRASTRUCTURE_SETUP.md

 ### Overview

-La Cantera uses **ActsAsTenant** for multi-tenancy with Academy as the tenant model.
+Diquis uses **ActsAsTenant** for multi-tenancy with Academy as the tenant model.

 ### Configuration